|

 Sibling Rivalry and Relationships - Teen Issues

 By na - Have you ever wondered how teenage siblings who are the best of friends one moment, can hate each other so intensely the next?
 Sibling rivalry is something that even the best of families will encounter at some point.
 Life is full of rivalry or competition and the teenage years are no exception.
 Although we hate to see our children fighting, sibling rivalry is a way for teenagers to learn appropriate behaviors for getting along with others.
 It gives them a chance to experiment with and deal with situations they may encounter with other people outside of their family.
-Of course, if rivalry gets physical it should be stopped immediately before any further harm is done. new (Added: 6-Apr-2012 Hits: 30 )
+Of course, if rivalry gets physical it should be stopped immediately before any further harm is done.
+(Added: 6-Apr-2012 Hits: 610 )

 -